Irene-ML/CISC851-Group-Project/README.md

 ## Test Running
 Each test case can be run independently in each folder under *test*.
 Take the test case in the `test5/test_1/20` folder as an example, running *ea.py* in the folder can trigger the individual test:
 ```
+python3 ea.py
 ```
+**Note:** *ea.py* requires the existence of`input_params.json` in the current directory to run, since test generation and running have been automated with initialized parameters.
+Thus, it is essential to ensure that `input_params.json` exists in the current directory before running the test cases.

 ## Evaluation
 Test results can be evaluated by running *evaluation.py*.
 Our current results are stored as a compressed file named `test5_epoch_60.tar.gz`, and decompression is required: `tar -xvf test5_epoch_60.tar.gz`.